dphfox/Fusion/docs/api-reference/instances/attribute.md

 	</span>
 </h1>

-A [special key](./specialkey.md) which allows you to connect UI objects to roblox's attribute system.
+A [special key](./specialkey.md) for adding attributes to instances.

 -----